bezabu/bb-treasure-hunter/README.md

 ### the Hunter

 The hunter is the player avatar.
 The hunter can move in 8 directions and can dig in the currently occupied cell.
 The player can control the hunter using either the keyboard or by pressing buttons.
 The hunter has an idle animation and a moving animation for each direction.
+This has been achieved by using canvas to only draw a section of the image, changing the section depending on the direction the hunter is facing and wether or not they are moving.

 ### collision detection